Dr. James Yu

 Dr Michelle O'Brien

-Director and Scientific Coordinator
+Director and Scientific Convenor

 Dr. O’Brien trained in the specialty of anaesthesia at a number of major hospitals in Brisbane and regional Southeast Queensland and went on to work as a consultant anaesthetist in both public (The Prince Charles Hospital) and private practice.